matrix-org/matrix-spec-proposals/proposals/3873-event-match-dotted-keys.md

 match ([#648]).

-While collisions are often not a practical problem, the ambiguity in the specification leads to incomptible implementations as evidenced by [matrix-org/matrix-js-sdk#1454].
+While collisions are often not a practical problem, the ambiguity in the specification leads to incompatible implementations as evidenced by [matrix-org/matrix-js-sdk#1454].
 The current proposal resolves the ambiguity by leveraging the existing solution for the same problem in the [filter API].